Mindfulness: much more than merely meditation

 Breathing is something we do naturally.
 It’s an instinct, and something we don’t need to think about.
 And we take a lot of breaths—somewhere between 8 and 9 million every year.

 As one of the few unconscious bodily functions that you can control, your breath is enormously powerful.
 It can get deep into your subconscious, and break through blocked emotional energy.
-It can override parts of your brain and tell it that you’re safe, relieving stress.
+It can override parts of your brain and tell it that you’re safe, relieving tension.
 It can influence hormone production, and all the associated physiological effects.
 We spoke to Jamie Clements—a breathwork coach, mental health ambassador, and founder of The Breath Space—on the Braincare podcast, to find out how to harness the power of mindful breathing.

 How to walk more